phlex-ruby/morphlex/README.md

 ## Streaming morph [WIP]

-Because the Morphlex algorithm works depth-first, sequentially through reference DOM, it should be able to consume a stream of reference nodes, morphing the DOM in real-time.
+Because the Morphlex algorithm works depth-first, sequentially through reference DOM, it should be able to consume a stream of reference nodes, morphing the target DOM in real-time.
 This feature is not yet implemented.

 ## Usage